Erfan-Mashayekh/hpc-turbulence-code/Doc/WS1/README.md

 #### Part 1: VTK Stencil

 Working on the very first worksheet of this course, I got familiar with the skeleton code that we will be using throughout the course.
-I have also read through the **MPI** architecture in the project since I had done a few project with **MPI**.
+I have also thought about the parallelization via **MPI**.

 After implementing the hands-on task in the class, **Double Pressure Stencil**, I understood what was expected of us in this worksheet.
 So at first, I started implementing the **apply** function.
 In this function, given a cell, we are expected to get the pressure (_at the center of the cell_) and velocity values (_average across the cell_) from **Flow Field**.
 After getting those values, I stored them in the object by making use of the **vector** data structure in order to access the values of the particular cells during the **write** operation.
 I also needed to know the **First Corner**, which is the start of the _White Region_.
 For that reason, I simply kept the first iterated _cell indexes_.
 The code snippet below shows the implementation of the **apply** function: